samdoes-stuff/HAMBA-PAD/README.md

 # Before We Begin

+🐄 Because Tomorrow is Eid... 🎉
+I couldn't just commit code — I had to commit to a cow.

+While you're deploying apps, I'm deploying livestock.
+While you're pushing to main, I'm pushing hay to a very judgmental bovine.

+Yes, tomorrow is Eid, and I bought a cow.
+And not just any cow — this one moo-ved my heart and inspired my repo structure.

+Now featuring:

+CAD files shaped like beefy dreams 🛠️

+Rotary encoders spinning faster than uncles after 3 cups of Eid tea ☕

+More moo than you can git pull 🐄

 | Feature                | Fusion 360 CAD                        | Cow                                            | Reality Check                                                  |
 | ---------------------- | ------------------------------------- | ---------------------------------------------- | -------------------------------------------------------------- |
 | **Shape**              | Perfectly parametric, clean curves    | Curves?
 More like squiggles & wobbles          | Fusion 360 tries to model squiggles; cow just wobbles for fun! |